trivinoc/compose_slurm_cluster/README.md

 ## What to do?
 ### What you need:
+First thing you will want to do is download/clone this repo, it will hold all of your cluster's dockerfiles, shared folders, etc...

-First thing you will want to do is download/clone all of theses repos in this folder:
+Then, you will want to do is download/clone all of theses repos iside the previously cloned folder:

 https://github.com/sOmEoNe2lOvEgIt/mariadb_docker.git